Abdulwakil1/project-1-national-parks/README.md

-# WEB103 Project 1 - _National Parks Explorer_
+# WEB103 Project 2 - National Parks Explorer

 Submitted by: **Abdul Wakil Najibi**

-About this web app: **National Parks Explorer is a sleek, modern web application where users can discover and explore U.S. National Parks.
-The homepage features a cinematic hero with responsive park cards.
-Users can click on each park card to view a detailed page with a larger image, park information, and descriptions.
-The design emphasizes readability, a friendly user experience, and a clean modern theme using Tailwind CSS with light custom global styles.**
+About this web app: **National Parks Explorer (Full-Stack Edition) is a continuation of Project 1, enhanced with a real PostgreSQL database and Express backend.
+Users can browse U.S. National Parks through a clean, cinematic interface.
+Each park card dynamically loads from the database, and clicking a card opens a detailed page with full park information.
+The project demonstrates a complete connection between frontend and backend — from database to dynamic content rendering — while maintaining the same modern, responsive UI built with Tailwind CSS.**

 Time spent: **Approximately 30–40 hours**